sushant097/AWS-ML-Specialization-Certification-Preparation/1-Data-Collection/dataCollection.md

 10. **Q: Why is it important to consider data format and schema in ML?**
     - **A:** The correct data format and schema are crucial for efficient processing, analysis, and training of machine learning models.
 They ensure the data is in a usable state to extract meaningful patterns and insights.

+# AWS ML Specialization Certification: Data Collection MCQs

+### Question 1
+What type of data storage is used for vast, unprocessed data?
+- A) Transactional databases
+- B) Data Warehouses
+- C) Data Lakes
+- D) None of the above

+**Answer: C) Data Lakes**

+### Question 2
+What AWS service is a fully managed clustered petabyte-scale data warehouse solution?
+- A) AWS S3
+- B) AWS RDS
+- C) Amazon Redshift
+- D) Amazon DynamoDB

+**Answer: C) Amazon Redshift**

+### Question 3
+Which of the following is NOT an AWS data migration tool?
+- A) AWS Data Pipeline
+- B) AWS DMS
+- C) AWS Glue
+- D) AWS Athena

+**Answer: D) AWS Athena**

+### Question 4
+Which AWS service is used for SQL queries on data stored in Amazon S3?
+- A) AWS Redshift
+- B) AWS Athena
+- C) AWS EMR
+- D) AWS RDS

+**Answer: B) AWS Athena**

+### Question 5
+Which type of data does Amazon DynamoDB primarily handle?
+- A) Structured data
+- B) Semi-structured data
+- C) Unstructured data
+- D) All of the above

+**Answer: B) Semi-structured data**

+### Question 6
+What does AWS Glue primarily provide?
+- A) Data migration
+- B) Data warehousing
+- C) ETL services
+- D) Database management

+**Answer: C) ETL services**

+### Question 7
+Which AWS tool helps in labeling data for supervised learning?
+- A) AWS Ground Truth
+- B) AWS SageMaker
+- C) AWS DeepLens
+- D) AWS QuickSight

+**Answer: A) AWS Ground Truth**

+### Question 8
+What type of database is AWS RDS?
+- A) NoSQL Database
+- B) Key-Value Database
+- C) Relational Database
+- D) Graph Database

+**Answer: C) Relational Database**

+### Question 9
+Which AWS service is a fully managed Hadoop framework?
+- A) Amazon Athena
+- B) AWS Glue
+- C) Amazon Redshift
+- D) Amazon EMR

+**Answer: D) Amazon EMR**

+### Question 10
+What is the primary purpose of Amazon S3 in the context of AWS ML?
+- A) To run machine learning models
+- B) To store and retrieve any amount of data
+- C) To manage relational databases
+- D) To migrate databases

+**Answer: B) To store and retrieve any amount of data**

+### Question 11
+Which AWS service allows querying data directly from files in S3 without having to load them into a database?
+- A) Amazon Redshift
+- B) AWS Data Pipeline
+- C) AWS Athena
+- D) Amazon RDS

+**Answer: C) AWS Athena**

+### Question 12
+What is a Data Lake primarily used for?
+- A) Structured transactional data
+- B) Combining data sources for BI tools
+- C) Storing vast amounts of raw data
+- D) Real-time data processing

+**Answer: C) Storing vast amounts of raw data**

+### Question 13
+Which AWS service provides serverless querying?
+- A) AWS EMR
+- B) Amazon RDS
+- C) Amazon Athena
+- D) Amazon DynamoDB

+**Answer: C) Amazon Athena**

+### Question 14
+What are the typical contents of a Data Warehouse?
+- A) Raw, unprocessed data
+- B) Structured, processed data from various sources
+- C) Only real-time data
+- D) Only images and videos

+**Answer: B) Structured, processed data from various sources**

+### Question 15
+What is the main advantage of using Amazon S3 for data storage in ML?
+- A) Low latency data retrieval
+- B) Ability to run complex queries
+- C) Scalability and durability of storage
+- D) Real-time data processing

+**Answer: C) Scalability and durability of storage**

+### Question 16
+Which AWS service is used for relational database management?
+- A) AWS Athena
+- B) Amazon DynamoDB
+- C) Amazon RDS
+- D) AWS Data Pipeline

+**Answer: C) Amazon RDS**

+### Question 17
+What is the function of AWS Data Pipeline?
+- A) To provide serverless SQL queries
+- B) To manage Hadoop clusters
+- C) To automate data movement and transformation
+- D) To provide data warehousing solutions

+**Answer: C) To automate data movement and transformation**

+### Question 18
+In the context of AWS ML, what is "labeling" primarily used for?
+- A) Structuring unstructured data
+- B) Assigning categories to data
+- C) Training supervised learning models
+- D) Reducing data size

+**Answer: C) Training supervised learning models**

+### Question 19
+What is a primary characteristic of unstructured data?
+- A) Strictly follows a schema
+- B) Easy to analyze and manage
+- C) Lacks defined structure or schema
+- D) Always consists of text files

+**Answer: C) Lacks defined structure or schema**

+### Question 20
+Which AWS service is designed for time series data?
+- A) AWS Glue
+- B) Amazon Redshift
+- C) Amazon Timestream
+- D) Amazon Athena

+**Answer: C) Amazon Timestream**